-Interviews with leaders in Pennsylvania's Intellectual Disability
+Interviews with the Leaders of Pennsylvania's Intellectual Disability Rights Movement.

 A collection of stories from advocates, self-advocates and family members who took great risks to ensure the safety and freedom of people with disabilities in Pennsylvania.
 From the Right to Education, to the closing of institutions and the move toward self-determination, Pennsylvania has paved the way for national policies that have led to widespread reform.

 Preservation of personal papers collections significant to Pennsylvania's Intellectual Disability Rights Movement.